 Education and Resume

-Following her passion for visual art, Meg enrolled in independent educational workshops and in recent years has
+Following her passion for visual art, Meg enrolled in independent educational workshops and attended private

 Workshops included advanced study of letterforms and music notation as language at the Abbey St. Pierre de

 Solesmes, France where she attended The Gregorian Schola Program-Study of Gregorian Chant “Sung Speech”